MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_adapterinfo.md

 ## -description

-Supplies information about a adapter.
+Supplies information about an adapter.

 ## -struct-fields